amenti4k/amenti4k.github.io/_posts/2026-04-03-How-Im-Thinking-About-Percepta.md

 - Whether Mosaic is actually learning or just accumulating the feeling of learning.
 Playbooks get written, dashboards fill up. <span class="question-text">Does deployment six take less time than deployment one because of something in Mosaic, or because the team got experienced and the playbooks are just a record of that.
 If the experienced people leave, what does Mosaic actually contain?</span>

 - The self-obsolescence problem.
 Successful deployments train the client to not need you.
 The better the team, the faster knowledge transfers.
 Palantir had Foundry creating platform lock-in.
-Percepta builds on Claude.
-The client can hire their own engineers and point them at Claude.
+Percepta builds on a foundation model it doesn't own.
+The client can hire their own engineers and point them at the same model.
 Each engagement has a ceiling unless Mosaic accumulates institutional intelligence faster than the client absorbs it.

 - The people question.
 This might matter more than any of the structural analysis above and I can't evaluate it from outside.